escowles/recipes/_posts/2021-09-15-caramel-nougat-candies.md

 * heat cream until steaming then remove sugar from heat and pour in cream (it will steam a lot)
 * stir until combined, then stir occasionally and bring to 250°F
 * remove from heat and add butter and mix until combined
-* add vanilla and salt then pour into square pan lined with parchment paper
+* add vanilla and salt then pour over nougat
 * let cool at room temperature until firm, 2-3 hours

-**nougat:**

-1 cup peanuts
-3/4 cup sugar
-1/4 cup honey
-2 Tbsp. water
-1 egg white, room temperature
-1/4 tsp. salt
-* spread peanuts on a baking sheet and toast for 10 minutes at 350°F, then set aside to cool
-* combine sugar, honey, and water in a small pan and heat over medium heat until sugar dissolves
-* heat until temperature reaches 280°F
-* beat egg white and salt in stand mixer until stiff peaks form
-* slowly pour hot syrup into egg white while mixer is running
-* continue mixing until meringue is very thick and cooled, about 10 minutes
-* fold in toasted peanuts
-* spread nougat over caramel and top with additional sheet of parchment, pressing into even layer
-* let cool at room temperature until firm, 2-3 hours

 **assembly:**

+8 oz. semi-sweet chocolate chips
-1 lb. chocolate chips
+8 oz. milk chocolate chips
-* cut caramel/nougat into 1" squares
+* chill caramel/nougat and cut into 1" squares with sharp knife (brush with oil and wash frequently to reduce sticking)
-* melt chocolate in double boiler or in 30 second bursts in microwave (stirring between each burst)
+* melt 12 oz. of chocolate chips in double boiler or in 30 second bursts in microwave (stirring between each burst)
+* add remaining chocolate chips and stir until smooth and glossy
 * use two forks to pick up caramel/nougat squares, dip and coat in chocolate, then let cool on a parchment-lined baking sheet
-* chill for 10 minutes to set chocolate
+* chill for 10 minutes to set chocolate, but serve at room temperature

 sources:
 * <https://bakealish.com/original-caramels/>